Research & Insights

 destinations deserve better data.

-Both studies were conducted by Bryan Lavin through Johnson & Wales University and are designed with direct applicability for destination marketers, DMO leaders, and tourism operators.
+All three studies were conducted or co-led by Bryan Lavin and are designed with direct applicability for destination marketers, DMO leaders, and tourism operators.
 The methodology is academic.
 The outcomes are immediately actionable.

 Applied Research Spring 2026 Mixed Methods